Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 ### Unauthenticated Pages

-When authentication is enabled, these pages are served to users who are not authenticated.
+When authentication is enabled, these pages are served to developers who are not authenticated.

 **pages/user.hbs**